griquelme/tidyms/docs/processing_datasets.rst

     assay.match_features()
     assay.feature_table

-After this step, a new column called `label_` is added to the feature table.
+After this step, a new column called `cluster_` is added to the feature table.
-`label_` groups features based on their identity.
+`cluster_` groups features based on their identity.
 Features labelled with ``-1`` do not belong to any group.

 Groups of features can be visualized using the ``plot.stacked_chromatogram``
 method: